Losing Trust in Pen and Paper? Here’re Some Alternative Asset Management Approaches

 3. It’s a process you and your team are comfortable with

-But if – or when – the time comes to consider a change, there are alternatives.
-Ranging from hardware choices to implementing Asset Management Software.
+But, if – or when – the time comes to consider a change, there are alternatives.
+These range from hardware choices to implementing Asset Management Software.
+Firstly, though, it’s important to understand why the pen-and-paper method isn’t necessarily a make-or-break solution.

-• It’s what you’re used to: Familiarity is underrated in business operations, particularly when it comes to asset management.
+• It’s what you’re used to: Familiarity is underrated, particularly when it comes to asset management.
 As soon as you arrive at work, you have a repeatable routine for knowing how the process works.

 • It’s worked for years: Whether you’ve been manually managing your assets for 5, 10, or 20 years, using pen and paper has always worked.
 Essentially, if it’s worked for you this long, why can’t it keep working?